 Endianness

+The order of bytes within a binary representation of a number is referred to as the endianness.

-The same endianness is used as in AIS.
-See ITU-R.M1371-5 Annex 1 3.3.7.
+With regards to the message structure, the same endianness is used as in AIS.
+See ITU-R.M1371-5 Annex 1 section 3.3.7.

-When data is output on the VHF data link it should be grouped in bytes of 8 bits from top to bottom of the table associated with each message.
-Each byte should be output with least significant bit first.
-Multi-byte words are transmitted least significant byte first.
+When a message is constructed it should be grouped in bytes of 8 bits from top to bottom of the table associated with each message.
+Multi-byte words are packed most significant byte first in the message.

 Data Structures